tnkvipi/Equipment-manager/README.md

 Installation is not required.
 Not licensed.
 Free to use.
-The application is written in C#.
+The application is written in C#